Week 3 Opening Odds for Texans at Bears

 I’m sorry, what’s that?
-There’s fifteen more of these games?
+There’s 15 more of these games?
 Really?
 Who signed that approval?
 Fine, whatever, it’s whatever.

 Favored: Chicago Bears (-3)